gurshankaile206/BlazorBattles/README.md

 11:55: Watching "Blazor- learning C# in Browser" on youtube 1:05: taking notes on how to use Blazor
-1:34: Finding a course on .NET MVC to refresh and gain a better understanding
+1:34: Finding a course on .NET MVC to refresh and gain a better understanding 3:00: Taking a MVC course on team tree house